- This event has passed.

 insight4me is a series of subject specific webinars for current Year 12/Year 13 students.
 The sessions support students’ current studies by giving an insight into particular curriculum areas whilst affording students the opportunity to talk to different universities and make informed comparisons about how Sociology is taught.

-In this insight4me Sociology webinar for schools and colleges, three universities, including Goldsmiths, University of London and University of Kent, will have roughly 20 minutes to deliver a punchy, topic based ‘micro’ talk.
+In this insight4me Sociology webinar for schools and colleges, three universities, including University of Bath, Goldsmiths, University of London and University of Kent, will have roughly 20 minutes to deliver a punchy, topic based ‘micro’ talk.
 Within an overall session theme of Crime & Deviance, the universities have the freedom to choose their own topic, a topic that links to the A Level curriculum, and use the time to convey the key points of the discussion/debate for the Year 12/Year 13 students.
 Through the discussion, the universities are encouraged to provide an insight into the teaching and learning experience of this topic at university, and compare and contrast how other subject areas across the Sociology spectrum might be treated.
 Students will gain an insight into how these subjects continue beyond the A-level curriculum.

 By hearing from 3 unis, students will also appreciate how the further study of Sociology can vary between institutions, contributing to the depth of their HE research and assisting informed decision making.